-Trees can help fulfil your landscaping goals — be it shade, privacy, accent for your outdoor space, or a splash of color from cherry tree blooms in your own Washington, D.C., area yard.
+Trees can help fulfill your landscaping goals — be it shade, privacy, accent for your outdoor space, or a splash of color from cherry tree blossoms in your own Washington, D.C., area yard.

 And here in the District, planting your own trees will not only elevate your home’s aesthetics, but it will also put money back in your pocket.

 Let’s take a look at the best ways to landscape with trees around your urban, Washington, D.C., home.

 Shade trees, specifically, are valued by the D.C.
 Department of Energy because they help control stormwater runoff, lower heating and cooling costs, promote health benefits, reduce crime, provide wildlife habitats, increase privacy, and lessen air and noise pollution.

 These trees are so valued, residents can qualify for free tree installations or rebates on trees they’ve purchased and planted themselves.
 The list of eligible trees includes various oaks and hickories, as well as other varieties — think American elms, bald cypresses, river birch trees, and red maple trees.